ginkgo/micropolis/README.md

     This can result in holes between surface patches.

 - **Micropolygons are always flat-shaded**
-    Gouraud shading would result in fewer artifacts and most production renderers use it.
+    Gouraud shading would result in fewer artifacts.

 - **No Multisampling or stochastic rasterization is supported**